Your tooth, your graft: new study tests Bone-Saving trick

 Summary

-This study tests whether a bone graft made from a patient's own extracted tooth can preserve the jawbone after a tooth is pulled.
-Twenty healthy adults who need a tooth removed will receive this graft and be monitored for 6 months using special X-rays.
-The goal is to see if this natural, low-cost method keeps the bone strong and ready for future dental work.
+This study tests whether a bone graft made from your own extracted tooth can help preserve the jawbone after a tooth is pulled.
+Twenty people who need a tooth removed will receive this graft, and their bone height, width, and density will be checked with a special 3D X-ray before and 6 months after the procedure.
+The goal is to see if this natural, low-cost method works as well as traditional grafts to keep the bone strong for future dental work.

 Disclaimer Read more